Gyeonmyo jaengju: History and transmission

 Gyeonmyo jaengju has been passed down orally all over Korea.
 More than fifteen variations of the tale are included in major Korean folktale collections such as Hanguk gubi munhak daegye (한국구비문학대계 Compendium of Korean Oral Literature).

 During a shamanistic rite called Mangmutgut primarily performed in the Hamgyeong Province of Korea, a song called Donjeon puri (돈전풀이The Origin of Money) is performed to lyrics about a protagonist who comes into possession of a treasure with help from a snake and a cat.
 In ways like this, Gyeonmyo jaengju has been fused with other stories and passed down in diverse variations over the years.
-In the late twentieth century, the folktale was introduced in elementary school Korean language textbooks, which made it familiar to many in modern day Korea.
+In the late twentieth century, the folktale was introduced in elementary school Korean language textbooks, which made it familiar to many in modern-day Korea.

 Plot

 Summary

 Once there was an old man who caught fish for a living.
 One day, the fisherman caught a large carp but let it go when he saw the carp shedding tears.
 When the fisherman went to the seashore the next day, a boy appeared, introduced himself as the son of the Dragon King of the Sea, and told the fisherman that he was the carp the fisherman had spared the day before.
-The boy went on to thank the old fisherman and invited him to the Dragon King’s palace.
-The fisherman was well received by the Dragon King and gifted with a precious marble that made him rich once he returned home.
+The boy went on to thank the old fisherman and invited him to the Dragon King's palace.
+The fisherman was well received by the Dragon King and gifted with a precious marble that would make him rich once he returned home.
 Hearing news of this, an old woman in the neighboring village stole the precious marble by secretly switching it with a different marble, which dragged the old fisherman back into poverty.

-The cat and the dog living with the fisherman saw the burglary as an opportunity to express their gratitude to their master and set out for the old woman’s house in the neighboring village.
-The cat and the dog threatened the mouse living at the old woman’s house to find out where she hid the precious marble.
+The cat and the dog living with the fisherman saw the burglary as an opportunity to express their gratitude to their master and set out for the old woman's house in the neighboring village.
+The cat and the dog threatened the mouse living at the old woman's house to find out where she hid the precious marble.

-While making their way back home, the dog had to swim across a river while the cat sat on the dog’s back with the marble in its mouth.
+While making their way back home, the dog had to swim across a river while the cat sat on the dog's back with the marble in its mouth.
 However, when the dog kept asking the cat whether it was safely holding on to the marble, the cat finally opened its mouth to answer and dropped the marble into the river.
 This caused the cat and the dog to fight, after which the dog left for home and the cat remained by the riverside to eat some fish.
 When the precious marble turned up inside the fish it was eating, the cat brought the marble back to its master.
 From then on, the fisherman gave preference to the cat and kept the dog outside the house, which is how the relationship between the cat and the dog turned from friend to foe.